kagiko/vaultwarden-wiki/Logging.md

 # Change the log level

 To reduce the amount of log messages, you can set the log level to 'critical' (default is 'normal') and disable the extended logging (enabled by default).
 The [Log level](https://api.rocket.rs/v0.3/rocket/config/enum.LoggingLevel.html) can be adjusted with the environment variable `ROCKET_LOG`.
 Extended logging can be deactivated by setting the environment variable `EXTENDED_LOGGING` to 'false'.
+Be advised, disabling `EXTENDED_LOGGING` will stop the log file from being written to.

 ```sh
 docker run -d --name bitwarden \